Where to walk?

 » Download a map showing paths and parking areas (2.4MB pdf).

-Be aware that many parts of the hill have no phone coverage.
+Be aware that whilst the area around the carpark has 4G connectivity, many parts of the hill have no phone coverage.
+And always take with you a fully charged battery for your phone.

 Got a Dog?